Courses of Study

 SC381f Probability Listed as Mathematics 381.
 Four credit hours.
 Gouvea

 SC398s Applied Longitudinal Analysis Longitudinal data occur when the same response is measured repeatedly through time.
 Students in this course will learn the fundamental properties of the structure of longitudinal data, as well as standard regression and mixed modeling strategies to analyze them.
 The types of estimation, and implications for using them, will also be discussed.
 Statistical software will be used throughout the course.
-Prerequisite: Mathematics 253 and Statistics 212.
+Prerequisite: Mathematics 253 (may be taken concurrently) and Statistics 212.
 Four credit hours.
 O'Brien

 SC482s Topics in Statistical Inference Building on their background in probability theory, students explore inferential methods in statistics and learn how to evaluate different estimation techniques and hypothesis-testing methods.
 Students learn techniques for modeling the response of a continuous random variable using information from several variables using regression modeling.
 Topics include method of moments and maximum likelihood estimation, sample properties of estimators, including sufficiency, consistency, and relative efficiency, Rao-Blackwell theorem, tests of hypotheses, confidence intervals, linear models, and analysis of variance.
 Previously listed as Statistics 382.
 Prerequisite: Mathematics 381.
 Four credit hours.
 O'Brien